coupergateway/couper/docs/REFERENCE.md

 | `token_endpoint_auth_method` |string|`client_secret_basic`|Defines the method to authenticate the client at the token endpoint.|If set to `client_secret_post`, the client credentials are transported in the request body.
 If set to `client_secret_basic`, the client credentials are transported via Basic Authentication.|-|
 | `scope`                      |string|-|  A space separated list of requested scopes for the access token.|-| `scope = "read write"` |

+The HTTP header field `Accept: application/json` is automatically added to the token request.
+This can be modified with [request header modifiers](#request-header) in a [backend block](#backend-block).

 ### Websockets Block

 The `websockets` block activates support for websocket connections in Couper.